 Sweet Potato Sushi Roll

-This vegetarian/vegan Sweet Potato Sushi Roll recipe is made with baked or roasted sweet potatoes, sushi rice, nori, and even other vegetables if you want to add them.
-It’s absolutely delicious and perfect for lunch, dinner, or snacks.
+This vegan sushi is made with baked or roasted sweet potatoes, sushi rice, nori, and even other vegetables if you want to add them.
+It’s delicious and perfect for lunch, dinner, or snacks.
+To make them even more stunning, try making them with baked Okinawan purple sweet potatoes!

 I could never bring myself to try traditional sushi made with fish because it just sounded so gross, but I can eat vegetarian sushi all day long for any meal of the day.
-In the past, we’ve made all kinds of variations including this delicious Easy Vegan Sushi, and everyone in our family gobbles it up.
+In the past, we’ve made all kinds of variations including this delicious Easy Vegan Sushi, and they both pair well with this miso ramen vegan Japanese soup or our vegetable udon noodle soup with tofu to make a complete meal.

 What is sweet potato sushi?